 What is Peer-to-Peer Lending?
 How Does A Peer To Peer Loan Work?

-Peer-to-Peer lending is still a relatively new concept in its current form.
-While “microlending” has always existed as friends have lent money to friends in times of need for millennia, the Internet has made it possible for the average person to lend or borrow money from another human without the help of a bank.
+P2P lending is still a relatively new concept in its current form.
+“Microlending” has always existed as friends have lent money to friends in times of need.
+The Internet has made it possible for the average person to lend or borrow money from another human without the help of a bank.

 Borrowers with fair credit might prefer Peer-to-Peer lending can be a good option as it doesn’t have the typical underwriting process that goes along with traditional bank loans.
 This means no credit check, fewer fees, and potentially lower interest rates.

 For you, the investor/lender, you lend directly to the borrow and get to keep more of the accrued interest.
 When you let the bank lend your money, they keep a large portion (4.95%+) of the interest collected to pay their own expenses.
 That is why you might only earn 0.01% in a savings account or 1% in a Certificate of Deposit (CD) account.